DSkrzypiec/blogImpl/content/post/home-db/index.md

 ## The database

+I don't want to store this kind of data on the cloud (someone else's computers).
+Mostly because it is very personal and sensitive.
+On other hand it happens that Google disable accounts without prior notice.
+Thus I want to build something locally, in my internal network, with safe external backups.

 I want my **homeDB**, yet abstract bag for home data, to be:

 * in form of a single file